If you're asking yourself 'Do I need travel insurance?' the answer is probably 'yes'.

 At present, the Foreign & Commonwealth Office (FCO) is advising against all but essential travel.
 Many insurers are not currently issuing policies until the government changes its guidance.

 The UK government has also introduced a 14 day quarantine for travellers arriving in the UK from overseas, and that includes UK nationals returning home.
-The rule will be reviewed at the end of June 2020.
+The rule remains under review.

 Passengers arriving in the UK by plane, ferry or train will be asked to provide an address where they will self-isolate for 14 days.
 They face a £100 for failing to fill in a form with these details.